 Refrigerate to firm up.

-Lightly dust with Raw Chocolate Company Raw Lucuma Fruit Powder or whatever else you fancy.
+Lightly dust with Raw Lucuma Fruit Powder or whatever else you fancy.
+It has a slightly malted flavour and is rich in healthy nutrients.

 Place in truffle cases, decorate with holly and gracefully accept all the compliments!